aryanchoudhary11/calculator-project/README.md

-Languages used :- HTML, CSS, and JavaScript
+Languages used :- HTML, CSS, and JavaScript without using function.

 Used only basics